jjvanzon/JJs-Reference-Architecture/Code Style.md

     PersistenceHelper.CreatCmsRepository<JJ.Business.Cms.RepositoryInterfaces.IUserRepository>(cmsContext);
 ```

-Using half a namespace is also not great, because when you need to rename a namespace, you will have a lot of manual work:
+Using half a namespace might not be preferred either, because when you want to rename a namespace, it may generate more manual work.

 Less Preferred: